 This course is a presentation of the essential anatomy and physiology of the human body.
 All body organ systems are discussed in a format of lecture, diagrams and audio-visual material.
 The course will introduce some aspects of chemistry and microbiology as it relates to healthcare, although emphasis is not placed in these areas.
 A knowledge of the anatomy and physiology of the human body as a basis for later study of disease processes is an essential part of the curriculum for students in the health profession.

-Prerequisites: TABE reading and language with minimum scores of 582 and 572 or ENC 0025C and REA 0017C with a grade of "C" or higher if entry test scores indicate need or ENC 1101 with grade of "C" or higher.
+Prerequisites: TABE reading and language with minimum scores of 582 and 572 or test scores that indicate ENC 1101 eligibility or appropriate college Development courses for ENC 1101 eligibility with a grade of "C" or higher or EAP coursework for ENC 1101 eligibility all with grades of "C" or higher or ENC 1101 with a grade of "C" or higher.

 Terms Offered: Fall, Spring, Summer

 Textbook information will be available online for each term's courses 45 days prior to the first day of classes for the term.

 Each course offered by Seminole State is listed alphabetically and organized by the course prefix, catalog number and description.
 The courses in this catalog are identified by prefixes and numbers that were assigned by Florida's Statewide Course Numbering System, a system used by all public postsecondary institutions in Florida and 32 non-public institutions.
 Seminole State controls the description, credit and content of its own courses.